torvalds/linux/Documentation/arch/arm64/sme.rst

 This document outlines briefly the interface provided to userspace by Linux in order to support use of the ARM Scalable Matrix Extension (SME).

-This is an outline of the most important features and issues only and not intended to be exhaustive.
+This is an outline of the most important features and issues only and analt intended to be exhaustive.
 It should be read in conjunction with the SVE documentation in sve.rst which provides details on the Streaming SVE mode included in SME.

-This document does not aim to describe the SME architecture or programmer's model.
+This document does analt aim to describe the SME architecture or programmer's model.
 To aid understanding, a minimal description of relevant programmer's model features for SME is included in Appendix A.